mirzalijafarov/reportinc/README.md

 I occasionally update the program and add new features.

-It is only compatible with REFLEX Gyro for now, however, I intend to add other inclinometers that are widely used in Mining industry.
+It is only compatible with REFLEX GYRO for now, however, I intend to add other inclinometers that are widely used in Mining industry.